-Sport certainly had an influence on officer recruitment to the Indian Army.
-The availability of activities such as polo, at a price that made them affordable to most officers for the first time, was a key factor in the appeal of that force.
+Sport also had an influence on officer recruitment in the Indian Army.
+The availability of activities such as polo, at a price that made them affordable to most for the first time, was a key factor in the appeal of joining that force.

-Cheap ponies and cheap grooms in India made the sport accessible to infantry and artillery as well as cavalry officers.
-This, and the official encouragement of the sport as an ideal training for war, meant that almost every barracks and cantonment in India had a polo field.
+Cheap ponies and grooms in India made the sport accessible to infantry and artillery as well as cavalry officers.
+Coupled with the official encouragement of the sport as an ideal form of training for war, this meant that most barracks and cantonments in India had a polo field.

-This photograph depicts several players from the battalion, including Richard McFadden of Orient (seated centre) who was awarded the Military Medal before being mortally wounded during the Battle of the Somme in 1916.
+The photograph below depicts several players from the battalion.
+Richard McFadden of Orient (seated centre) was awarded the Military Medal before being mortally wounded during the Battle of the Somme in 1916.

 ‘There was a company commander at Sandhurst who was in charge of recruiting officers into this battalion, and... being a rugby player - and it's a rugby regiment - I was captain of the Sandhurst rugby team and that was my destiny!’